 - Career, Vocation and Calling

 The core and optional modules are taught through a blend of workshops and virtual learning.
-In relation to the Research Project and Dissertation, you will attend a workshop and be allocated a dissertation supervisor.
+Each module typically consists of 2 days of intensive, attendance-based workshops combined with independent learning using on-line study materials, links to key readings and online webinars.
+For the dissertation, you will be allocated a dissertation supervisor to support your work one to one.
 The workshop and supervision are provided to assist you with undertaking an initial literature review, constructing research questions and designing a methodology.
 There is considerable experience available within the course team and most topics connected with career development and coaching can be pursued.